 In light of his message, and in celebration of his feast day, we’ve condensed his message to all Catholic artists.

 We need Catholic artists to create art that is honest, beautiful, and true.
 Our culture and Church need you now more than ever.
-What we need is not just “Christian” art or “faith-based” films that preach to the choir but authentic art that speaks to the human heart and reaches beyond our circles of faith.
+What we need is not just “Christian” art that preach to the choir.
+What we need is authentic art that speaks to the human heart and reaches beyond our circles of faith.

 The divide between “Catholic artists” and secular artists that emerged in the 1960s has isolated us.
-But before this era, there were artists like J.R.R.
-Tolkien and Flannery O’Connor—people of faith whose work wasn’t confined to a separate category labeled “Catholic” or “Christian.”
+Before this era, artists like J.R.R.
+Tolkien and Flannery O’Connor created art.
+They were people of faith whose work wasn’t confined to a separate category labeled “Catholic” or “Christian.”
 Their art was simply great because it was human and deeply connected to their worldview, without being explicitly religious.

 If Jesus were to tell His parables today, would we label some as “Christian parables” and others as “secular”?
 We need to break down the sacred-secular divide.
 Art, after all, isn’t about providing answers—it’s about asking questions, provoking thought, and connecting deeply with the human experience.
 That’s how art bridges hearts.